mlbowser/journal2020/content/Journal_2020.md

 I pulled FMH datasheets and scanned them for Lisa and Hunter.

 I edited this week’s *Refuge Notebook* article.

+I spent the day with Lyndda Kahn examining recent work done by HEA on the power line right of way between Three Johns Road and Jean Lake.
+Some poles had recently been removed cleanly with minimal damage.
+In contrast, the access road that HEA put in around Jean Lake and Jean Creek was poorly seeded, eroding, and weedy in places.

+![Eroded access road between Jean Lake and the east end of Skilak Lake Road.](2020-07-21_eroded_slope.jpg)
+Eroded access road between Jean Lake and the east end of Skilak Lake Road.

+## Wednesday, July 22

+to do

+  - ~~drop off vehicle 806 to be checked out.~~
+  - LTEMP/FIA plot study plan
+  - Swan Lake Fire invasive plant survey planning.
+  - Hakala plots follow-up
+  - ~~Send out this week’s *Refuge Notebook*.~~
+  - Provide feedback on NPS *Refuge Notebook* article

 # Appendixes